Online ordering powered by Seamless

 This isn't your usual American Chinese take out place, they actually offer Real Sichuan Chinese food.
 For all the people who think the food is bad,you either ordered the typical take out stuff ( not their specialty) or you really just don't like SiChuan food or may not even know exactly what it is.
 Not all Chinese food is created equal, so if you are expecting your usual chicken and broccoli (NOT a real Chinese dish), then skip this place, but if you are looking for something more authentic then, this is the place to get your fix!

-Posted 11 months ago by janet z.
+Posted a year ago by janet z.

-Posted 11 months ago by David c.
+Posted a year ago by David c.

 Ordered for the first time and was fully satisfied.